 - Tomato Sauce - Adds the liquid and another layer of tomato flavor.

-- White Rice - Cooked in beef broth and so flavorful.
+- White Rice - Cooked in a low FODMAP beef broth.

 - Green Onions- Using only the green onion tops to keep it low FODMAP.